-- v.
-In the impugned decision, the Examining Division refused the request for restitutio in integrum.
-It was held that although all due care had been exercised by both M&C and the appellant himself, whose mistake was to be considered as excusable, JD was still responsible for monitoring the payment of the fee it assumed was to be attended to by the appellant.
+- V. In the impugned decision, the Examining Division refused the request for restitutio in integrum.
+It was held that although all due care had been exercised by both M&C and the appellant 01, whose mistake was to be considered as excusable, JD was still responsible for monitoring the payment of the fee it assumed was to be attended to by the appellant.
 The system for monitoring the payments of fees at JD was neither effective nor credible as, by closing their records if the client was to pay the fee, it was impossible for the attorneys to monitor the payment of fees.
 Apart from that, the issue concerning the receipt or lack of receipt of the reminders sent by M&C had not been sufficiently explained.
 On the contrary, in this respect the declarations given by the US attorney were contradictory.
 The inexplicable loss of two faxes and two confirmation letters could not be due to a mere accident. - VI.
 An appeal was filed and the appeal fee was paid on 7 September 2006, followed on 9 November 2006 by a written statement setting out the grounds of appeal.
-The appellant essentially reiterated his earlier submissions emphasizing that the law offices involved had established a properly functioning system for handling annuity matters during their long lasting working relationship.
+The appellants essentially reiterated their earlier submissions emphasizing that the law offices involved had established a properly functioning system for handling annuity matters during their long lasting working relationship.
+The reminders sent by M&C could have been inadvertently forwarded to the wrong recipient given the fact that the P&E docketing and annuities group was transferring thousands of files to JD during the period of the file transition.

 - VII.
-On 3 April 2007, the appellant was summoned to oral proceedings.
-In the annexe to the summons, the Board expressed its preliminary opinion drawing the appellant's attention to the aspect that, regardless of his primary responsibility for the payment of the renewal fee, both his US attorney and his European representative might have borne a secondary responsibility to advise him properly upon the uncontested receipt of the Examining Division's communication dated 5 July 2004. - VIII.
-In a written reply to this communication and at the oral proceedings before the Board on 25 July 2007, which were conducted with the appellant's consent in consolidated form under Article 9(2) RPBA with appeal cases J 2/07 and J 3/07, the appellant stated that there had been a number of errors in the initial submissions and now submitted that the M&C office's normal procedure when receiving a notice according to Article 86(2) EPC was as follows: - to diarise the final deadline for payment of the renewal fee with extension, - b. to send a letter to the instructing party advising of the EPO communication and the final deadline (by fax and confirmed by mail), - c. to generate a memo that is placed on the front of the file, and brought to the attorney's attention, and - d. for the formalities department to check the status of the case, and if necessary, remind the attorney within one month prior to the final extended deadline.
+On 3 April 2007, the appellants were summoned to oral proceedings.
+In the annexe to the summons, the Board expressed its preliminary opinion drawing the appellants' attention to the aspect that, regardless of their primary responsibility for the payment of the renewal fee, both their US attorney and their European representative might have borne a secondary responsibility to advise them properly upon the uncontested receipt of the Examining Division's communication dated 5 July 2004. - VIII.
+In a written reply to this communication and at the oral proceedings before the Board on 25 July 2007, which were conducted with the appellants' consent in consolidated form under Article 9(2) RPBA with appeal cases J 1/07 and J 3/07, the appellants stated that there had been a number of errors in the initial submissions and now submitted that the M&C office's normal procedure when receiving a notice according to Article 86(2) EPC was as follows: - to diarise the final deadline for payment of the renewal fee with extension, - b. to send a letter to the instructing party advising of the EPO communication and the final deadline (by fax and confirmed by mail),

+- c. to generate a memo that is placed on the front of the file, and brought to the attorney's attention, and - d. for the formalities department to check the status of the case, and if necessary, remind the attorney within one month prior to the final extended deadline.